IngmarBitter/defenders/.ai.md/root.ai.md

 **Bold emphasis permitted:** You may use markdown `**` (preferred) or `<b>` tags inside scripture quotes to highlight the words most relevant to the slide's topic.
 The base text must still be NKJV verbatim.

+**Non-biblical primary sources** (e.g. the Qur'an) may use the same quote styling when the slide engages that source directly; attribute clearly (e.g. `Qur'an, Surah 4:157`).
+The NKJV verification protocol applies only to Bible quotes.
 If you stack multiple scripture quotes on the same slide, use `margin-bottom: -1.5em;` on intermediate reference lines and `margin-bottom: -0.75em;` on the final one.

 ### Ellipsis in Scripture Quotes